 An End to Ptolemaic Egypt – (48-30 BC)

 Though deeply in debt, Ptolemaic Egypt managed to hold on as a significant power longer than the other three Hellenistic states.
 However, it also fell to Rome after two serious diplomatic missteps.
 On October 2nd, 48 B.C., Julius Caesar arrived on Egyptian shores in pursuit of Pompey the Great, who he had recently defeated at the battle of Pharsalus.

-Hoping to curry favor with Caesar, the young king Ptolemy XII had ordered Pompey murdered on his arrival and presented Caesar with Pompey’s head.
+Hoping to curry favor with Caesar, the young king Ptolemy XII ordered Pompey murdered on his arrival and presented Caesar with Pompey’s head.
 Caesar was horrified, and easily accepted overtures from Ptolemy’s sister, Cleopatra.
 He defeated Ptolemy XII and established Cleopatra as queen.

 After Caesar’s murder, Cleopatra enjoyed an alliance and affair with Mark Antony.
 Yet relations between Antony and Caesar’s nephew Octavian were strained.
-When the tenuous alliance disintegrated and war broke out, Cleopatra supported her lover with Egyptian forces, and eventually both Antony and Cleopatra lost to Octavian and his top general, Agrippa, in a naval battle at Actium.
+When the tenuous alliance disintegrated and war broke out, Cleopatra supported her lover with Egyptian forces, and eventually, both Antony and Cleopatra lost to Octavian and his top general, Agrippa, in a naval battle at Actium.

-They fled back to Egypt, pursued by Octavian, and Cleopatra made one last desperate attempt to ingratiate herself to Octavian upon his arrival.
+They fled back to Egypt, pursued by Octavian, and Cleopatra made one last desperate attempt to ingratiate herself with Octavian upon his arrival.
 He was unmoved by her advances, and she and Antony both committed suicide, and Egypt fell under Roman control, ending the Hellenistic Period and the dominance of ancient Greece in the Mediterranean world.